How NOT to Teach American History

 I love this company, although I do not use their complete curriculum.
 That’s only because I already love what I’m using.
 But if you want a truly “open and go” set up, I highly recommend Veritas Press.
-In their catalog, you can see the books used, and they are wonderful titles (many of which we use with Story of the World and Mystery of History).
+In their catalog, you can see the books used, and they are wonderful titles (many of which we use with Mystery of History).

 Visit their website to find out all about their curriculum packages or their live, online classes.

 We used Sonlight for several years and loved it.
 It was what I had envisioned history in our homeschool to be, and what prompted me to do 2 things: teach all of my children in a group for history, and to get even more creative with good books as the main source of our history.

 If you’re in Texas, you just have to give your kids a great foundation in Texas history.
 And I love Discover Texas for that.
 It’s a wonderful hands-on, all ages, all senses program.
 I wrote a full review of it here.